Updated: Jan 24

 NAFTA region (United States, Canada, and Mexico): 38%

 Latin America region (like Brazil): 11%

 Rest of the world: 5%

 Non-agrochemicals – The Company procures conveyor belts, general chemicals, dyes, and dye intermediates from Chinese or Indian manufacturers, and supplies them to more than 30 countries in Europe, North America, Latin America, Australia, and Asia.
 The segment contributed 16% of revenue in FY22 with a growth of 71% on a YoY basis.

 Sharda Cropchem has a presence in 80+ countries with a sales force of 400+ and 500+ distributors.
-The Company's strategy of sourcing through a global network of suppliers provides it with flexibility and nimbleness.
+The Company's sourcing strategy through a global network of suppliers provides flexibility and nimbleness.

-Global crop protection chemicals’ market size in 2020 is ~ USD 60 billion and is expected to grow at a CAGR of ~3.5% for the next 10 years.
+The global crop protection chemicals market size in 2020 is ~ USD 60 billion and is expected to grow at a CAGR of ~3.5% for the next 10 years.
 Key drivers for growth are: